Farmers First Since the 1880s

 An unsurpassed dedication to farming

 The Martinelli Family has been farming their estate vineyards for over 135 years, continuing their rich history and making them 6th generation wine growers and farmers.
 The Martinelli children have always been raised working in the fields from a young age.
-Leno Martinelli was making wine at 5 years old, and farming his own vineyards at the age of 12.
-Leno taught his son, Lee Sr., to make wine alongside him when Lee Sr was 5.
+Leno Martinelli was making wine at a very young age, and farming his own vineyards at the age of 12.
+Leno taught his son, Lee Sr., to make wine alongside him when Lee Sr. was just 5 years old.
 This tradition continued with Lee Sr. having his children tying vines, suckering, and picking apples at ages as young as 6 years old.
 A strong work ethic was the byproduct to the stewardship of the land as a way of life, a gift to provide for your family and a privileged obligation to the next generation.
-Many decades later, Lee Sr. and Carolyn’s four children are stilled happily involved in the farming and winery businesses on a daily basis.
+Many decades later, a few of Lee Sr. and Carolyn’s children are stilled happily involved in the farming and winery businesses on a daily basis.

 Our History of Farming and Winemaking